Libyan armed faction takes over U.S. Embassy annex in Tripoli

 Libya has been rocked by the worst factional violence since the 2011 fall of Muammar Gaddafi, and a Misrata-led alliance, part of it which is Islamist-leaning, now controls the capital.

-The United States evacuated its embassy in Tripoli on July 26, driving diplomats across the border into Tunisia under armed guard, amid escalating clashes between rival factions.
+The United States withdrew all embassy personnel from Tripoli on July 26, driving diplomats across the border into Tunisia, amid escalating clashes between rival factions.

+The annex, apparently consisting of diplomatic residences and other facilities, lies about a mile (2 km) from the embassy compound.
+All sensitive materials were destroyed or removed from U.S. diplomatic sites in the capital before the evacuation.

 Republican lawmakers have kept up steady criticism of President Barack Obama over his administration’s handling of the Benghazi attack, and they have also cited Libya’s latest unrest as another example of what they see as the Democratic president’s failed policy in the volatile region.